Azure/AppConfiguration/releaseNotes/MicrosoftAzureAppConfigurationAspNetCore.md

 ### [Package (NuGet)](https://www.nuget.org/packages/Microsoft.Azure.AppConfiguration.AspNetCore)

+### 5.0.0-preview - December 16, 2021
+* Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `5.0.0-preview`.
+See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.

 ### 4.5.1 - November 8, 2021
 * Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `4.5.1`.
 See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.